Corionis/ELS/artifacts/document/developer.md

     appear to be locked-up.
 It is a conflict between the application and the IDE.
 To avoid that issue add "-Dsun.awt.disablegrab=true" to the VM arguments.
     See also: https://intellij-support.jetbrains.com/hc/en-us/community/posts/206248729-Tip-Avoid-frozen-X-when-debugging-an-UI
+6. The project is intended to work using relative paths and tries to avoid fully-qualified paths in JSON and configuration.
+However, if debugging from a directory other than ./mock/ is needed the JetBrains Run/Debug Configuration -Dlog4j.configurationFile= property must be changed to use a fully-qualified path, example: -Dlog4j.configurationFile=/home/acme/corionis/ELS/lib/log4j2.xml

 ## Contributing